Listening Script Vocabulary

 (Section 2: You will hear a tour guide talking to a group of visitors at a historic site.
 First, you will have some time to look at questions 13 to 23 [20 seconds].
 Listen carefully and answer questions 13 to 23.)

 Good morning everyone.
 Thank you all for joining me for our tour this morning.
 Welcome to Hatfield Fort.
 As you know, this is a quick 45-minute tour so let's get started right away to avoid wasting precious time.
 I'll begin with a quick summary of what we are going to look at on the tour today.

-After entering the main fort area, we’ll take the most direct route right up to the top of the fort.
-It’s up a long flight of steps – I think there are around 350, so do be prepared for that.
-They are very old and steep so please keep a tight hold of the handrail, and take extra care not to lose your footing.
+After entering the main fort area, we'll take the most direct route right up to the top of the fort.
+It's up a long flight of steps – I think there are around 350, so do be prepared for that.
+They are very old and steep so please keep a tight hold of the handrail and take extra care not to lose your footing.
 These steps used to be the original entrance to the fort.
-For those of you who don’t feel able to climb the staircase, there is a gentler route called the East Path that leads all the way around Fort and up to the top.
-It does take a bit more time though.
+For those of you that don't feel able to climb the staircase, there is a gentler route called the East Path that leads all the way around to the top of the Fort.
+It does take a bit more time, though.

 By the way, on the ground floor, you'll also see our Conference Room, where we hold various types of functions – parties, weddings and so on.
 Today, unfortunately, you won't be able to enter as we have a birthday party booked this afternoon.